Hardcoreprawn/architecture/input/posts/solutions/architecture-practise.md

 ### How not to make decisions

-* Ignore existing ADRs relating to the subject (Search in DevOps for ADRs or the tech or problem).
+* Ignore existing ADRs relating to the subject (Search in the work tracker for ADRs, the tech or similar problems ).
 * Do not look at the existing guidance:
   * Principles
   * [NFRs](xref:nfrs)